bitglitcher/dasm/README.md

 | :---: | :---: | :---: |
 | ld | R0 | 0xff |

 How we describe such instruction?
-Well, we need first need to let the assembler know our operands.
+Well, we first need to let the assembler know our operands.
 We do so by defining our arguments or operands.

 In the following example we define our registers and their address.
 ```